 - Honors and AP Courses

-Note: Due to the implementation of the new North Carolina Mathematics standards and the new Math III end-of-course test, Math I and Math III will not be eligible for CDM until February 2019.
+Note: Due to the implementation of the new North Carolina Mathematics standards and the new Math III end-of-course test, Math I and Math III will not be eligible for CDM during the 2018-2019 school year.

 When can students attempt to earn CDM?

-The windows for CDM testing are set by North Carolina Department of Public Instruction.
-The upcoming CDM testing windows are as follows:
+The windows for CDM testing in courses with a North Carolina End-of-Course (EOC) assessment or North Carolina Final Exam (NCFE) are set by the North Carolina Department of Public Instruction.
+The upcoming CDM application deadlines and testing windows are as follows:

 What should I do if I'm interested in pursuing CDM?